kharchenkolab/pagoda2/vignettes/pagoda2.walkthrough.md

 ![plot of chunk unnamed-chunk-25](figure/unnamed-chunk-25-1.png)

-We can then perform differential expression between these clusters
+We can then perform differential expression between these clusters:

 ```r